myltik/azure-docs.ru-ru/articles/vs-azure-tools-docker-troubleshooting-docker-errors.md

 <properties
-   pageTitle="Устранение неполадок клиента Docker в Windows с помощью Visual Studio | Microsoft Azure" description="Устранение неполадок, которые возникают при использовании Visual Studio для создания и развертывания веб-приложений в Docker в Windows с помощью Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned"
+   pageTitle="Troubleshooting Docker Client Errors on Windows Using Visual Studio | Microsoft Azure" description="Troubleshoot problems you encounter when using Visual Studio to create and deploy web apps to Docker on Windows by using Visual Studio." services="azure-container-service" documentationCenter="na" authors="mlearned"